Learn System Design

 Approach

 When a request comes in, we'll connect them to the Chat Server they are assigned to based on their user id.
-When a new event is created, Chat Servers will connect directly with the Chat Server that "owns" that user id to give them a notification to deliver to their user.
+When a new event is created, Chat Servers will connect directly with the Chat Server that "owns" that user id, then call an API which delivers a notification the connected user (if they're connected).

 Challenges